Last updated on: 2 September 2020

 Please get in touch with us at the address below if you would like to exercise any of these rights (including having access to your data):

 Virgin Red Limited, 66 Porchester Road, London W2 6ET, UK.

 Alternatively, you can contact our data protection officer at email@example.com.

 You have the right to complain to the UK's data protection regulator, the Information Commissioner's Office (ICO), about our handling of your data.
-You can use the relevant section of the ICO website to do this: https://ico.org.uk/concerns/.
+You can use the relevant section of the ICO website to do this: ico.org.uk/make-a-complaint.

 What about personal data relating to minors?

 Protecting the online privacy of children is especially important to us.
 If you are under 18 years old, please do not provide us with your name, contact details or any other information about yourself.
 To find out more, please read our Terms and Conditions.